george24601/notes/java/jvm/gc.md

 To handle these cases, there is something called the a "card table" in the old generation, which is a 512 byte chunk.
 Whenever an object in the old generation references an object in the young generation, it is recorded in this table.
 When a GC is executed for the young generation, only this card table is searched to determine whether or not it is subject for GC, instead of checking the reference of all the objects in the old generation.
 This card table is managed with write barrier.
 This write barrier is a device that allows a faster performance for minor GC.

 The young generation is divided into 3 spaces.
-One Eden space
+* Eden
+* From Survior
-Two Survivor spaces
+* To Survivor

-GC order:
+### GC algo:
-The majority of newly created objects are located in the Eden space.
+* The majority of newly created objects are located in the Eden space.
-After one GC in the Eden space, the surviving objects are moved to one of the Survivor spaces.
-After a GC in the Eden space, the objects are piled up into the Survivor space, where other surviving objects already exist.
+* After a GC in the Eden space, the objects are piled up into the Survivor space, where other surviving objects already exist.
-Once a Survivor space is full, surviving objects are moved to the other Survivor space.
-Then, the Survivor space that is full will be changed to a state where there is no data at all.
-The objects that survived these steps that have been repeated a number of times are moved to the old generation.
+* If Eden + From Surivior obj size < To Survivor , move them to to surivior, otherwise, to old gen directly. increase these object age by 1, when it hits age 15, they enter old gen
+* after minor GC, if Eden is not enough to for the new object, the new object goes to old gen directly
+*  > To Surivior half size, and with equal age, any objects older than this age  enter the old gen
+* when doing minor GC, will determin if old gen's max continious space > total object sizes in the new gen, this is ONE of the steps of deciding if we should do full gc instead

 Note that in HotSpot VM, two techniques are used for faster memory allocations.
 One is called "bump-the-pointer," and the other is called "TLABs (Thread-Local Allocation Buffers)."